faithvoid/X220-Catalina/README.md

 *Please note that you take full responsibility for any potential hardware damage, data loss, house fires, divorces, nuclear wars, etc. that following any of the steps in this guide may cause.
 I've written these steps out in laymens terms, but if there's any doubt in your mind about a step, please consult Google.*

-- Using a MacOS device/VM (or Windows/Linux, but support will not be provided for that here but a quick Google search will provide tons of resources), use dosdude1's Catalina patcher to create a bootable 16+GB USB device.
-It's essential to use this patcher to ensure that all of the hardware functions properly, and you may not be able to successfully boot without using it.
+- Using a MacOS device/VM (or Windows/Linux, but support will not be provided for that here but a quick Google search will provide tons of resources), create a bootable 16+GB Catalina USB installer.
+(As of the new revision, dosdude1's patcher is no longer necessary.
+If you do use it, **absolutely make sure** that you don't use the Legacy Wifi Patcher or you WILL bootloop.
 - Once the device has been created, go to the EFI partition of the USB device and replace the contents with the EFI folder of this repository.
-- Boot into macOS, go to Disk Utility, then format your disk of choice as either APFS or HFS **(DO NOT USE ENCRYPTION.
-You will not be able to boot into the rest of the installation!
-You MAY be able to convert it later, but the EFI files provided will not allow you to boot an encrypted drive!
-I wasted 8 hours of my life before I figured this out, please don't do the same.)**
+- Boot into macOS, go to Disk Utility, then format your disk of choice as either APFS or HFS **(ENCRYPTION PROBABLY DOESN'T WORK, YOU DO SO AT YOUR OWN RISK.)**
 - Begin the installation as normal.
 Once the system reboots, boot back into the USB and select the drive you installed macOS on (not preboot as this may hang the system).
-- Once the installation is fully complete, reboot back into the USB, boot into the Catalina installer on the USB again and run the macOS Post-Install Patch tool with it's default options.
-This is important to get 512+MB of VRAM on the HD 3000 (as oppose to 384MB) and to generally rebuild the kext cache, so don't skip this part even though you're so close to the desktop!
-- Once the patcher is done, boot into macOS, install whatever patches the Patch Updater may ask you to.
-- Once you're booted into the macOS, go into the "Other" folder on your USB and install the HeliPort application to get Wi-Fi up and running.
-- To finalize everything, run Clover Configurator, mount your macOS EFI partition with it and use the Clover Cloner function to clone the EFI partition of your USB to the EFI partition of your HDD.
+- To finalize everything, mount your EFI partition with the terminal or a program such as OpenCore Configurator, then open Finder on your USB.
+Copy the EFI folder from your USB to the EFI partition, replacing every file it asks you to.
 You should now be able to boot into a perfectly usable version of macOS directly from your HDD/SSD!
 - *Optional for users with 8+GB of RAM:* Use the Legacy Video Patcher by ipang-wi [here](https://github.com/ipang-dwi/efi-catalina/releases/tag/09.20) to patch your HD 3000 from 512MB of VRAM to 2GB of VRAM.
 This can help increase performance and stability in some cases.

 ## Troubleshooting
 - Vertical Lines Showing Up / Occasional Hangs: This is usually caused by either too little RAM or (slightly) faulty RAM.
 The latest versions of macOS don't handle RAM error correction as well as Sierra and prior.
 I'd recommend starting with a minimum of 8GB of RAM for a stable experience.
 This problem appears to plague any device with an HD3000 and isn't just exclusive to Thinkpads.
 If the issue continues with 8+GB of RAM, try swapping RAM slots and/or running the Legacy Video Patcher [here](https://github.com/ipang-dwi/efi-catalina/releases/tag/09.20) which will patch your HD 3000 to use 2GB of VRAM instead of 512MB which has been reported to help stability.
-- AirPort doesn't work: Replace the "itlwm" kext in your EFI/Clover with the "AirportItlwm.kext" file in the "Other" folder of the repo.
-Please note that this may noticeably tank your internet speeds, so I've set itlwm as the default to ensure stability/performance. **DO NOT USE BOTH DRIVERS AT ONCE.
-You'll probably crash your system.**
 - To use the trackpoint middle click to scroll, you'll want an app such as Smart Scroll.
 If you know a working free (or better yet, FOSS) alternative, please let me know, as Smart Scroll requires a paid license after a limited time trial.
+- If your Wi-Fi is slow or occasionally drops out, you can try replacing AirportItlwm.kext in the bootloader kexts folder with the regular Itlwm.kext (remember to use an application like ProperTree to create a snapshot any time you modify a kext as the bootloader needs to be aware of any changes you make!).
+You'll lose a lot of features including native wireless menu and AirDrop support, but it should overall be much faster and more stable.

 ## TODO:
 - Move from Clover to OpenCore (I would absolutely love help with this to futureproof easily running macOS on the 220 series and keep these machines alive!).